Katowice–Ostrava metropolitan area: Economy

 Historically, most of the area was characterized by heavy industry since the age of industrialisation in the late 19th and early 20th century.
 In addition to coal, Upper Silesia also contains a number of other minable resources (methane, cadmium, lead, silver and zinc).
 About 70 billion tons of coal resources are available up to a depth of 1000 meters and the conditions for extraction are good.

 Contrary to most other European cross-border polycentric metropolitan regions, Katowice–Ostrava has no established cross-border cooperation project, structure, or institution of metropolitan ambition.

 Transport

 Air transport

 Two international airports – Katowice Airport and Leoš Janáček Airport Ostrava – serve the area.

 Rail transport

 High-speed rail link between Katowice and Ostrava is scheduled to be completed by the year 2035.
 It will cut down the travel time between the two cities from 105 to 37 minutes.

-Regional trains are operated by Koleje Śląskie, most importantly serving Katowice, Rybnik, Racibórz, Bielsko-Biała, and Cieszyn in Poland, and the railway junction station in Bohumín near Ostrava in Czechia.
+Regional trains are operated by Silesian Railways, most importantly serving Katowice, Rybnik, Racibórz, Bielsko-Biała, and Cieszyn in Poland, and the railway junction station in Bohumín near Ostrava in Czechia.